lseti1/portfolioDesign-478053/README.md

 ## Features
 - Multi-section portfolio
 - A user-friendly layout that is easy to navigate
-- Different raphics and animations for visual flair
+- Different graphics and animations for visual flair
 - Simple design to highlight work

 ## Author